Peach Custard Coffee Cake

 I didn’t follow the crust directions because I wanted to make this a lot easier on myself.
 I can’t see cutting butter into a recipe if you’re not making pie crust.
 So I just melted the butter instead and stirred the crust ingredients together.
 Nobody complained!

-If you’re looking for a wonderful coffee cake recipe and you’re needing to use up some fresh peaches, this coffee cake recipe is one you should consider.
+This is a wonderful coffee cake recipe that’s a great way to use up fresh peaches.
+I recommend it for any kind of summer breakfast for company because you can get 16 servings from both pans.
 The flavors are incredible.
 Of course, any time almond extract is added to a recipe, my taste buds perk up!
 Be prepared for some yummy enjoyment if you try Peach Custard Coffee Cake any time soon.

 Peach Custard Coffee Cake was a big hit with the teenage workers at our Vacation Bible School this year.
 The kids LOVED this cake!

 This is really a delicious coffee cake recipe, and although it has 3 layers and a few more steps than a lot of recipes, it’s still not overly difficult.

 I love peaches so I knew I would love this recipe.
 Oh, my, it was good!